QuantEcon/africa-summer-course-2024/docs/index.md

 Sciences.

-## How will the workshops work?
+## How will the summer course work?

 The  course will consist of a mixture of pre-recorded and (a small number of) live lectures.
-New course videos will be released each day of the workshop, along with exercises.
+New course videos will be released each day of the summer course, along with exercises.

 Teaching assistants will run online live discussions and the organizers will